9 Oct 2017

 Phase 3 of the Hong Kong Science and Technology Parks (HKSTP) was completed in April 2016.
 Meanwhile, Phase 1 of the Organic Waste Treatment Facilities (OWTF) at Siu Ho Wan in North Lantau started in December 2014 and is slated for completion in 2017.

-According to the latest available figures, the value added of Hong Kong’s environmental protection industry grew up by 9.8% year on year to HK$7.8 billion in 2014.
-Employment by the industry reached 42,140 persons in the same year, accounting for 1.1% of Hong Kong's total employment.
+According to the latest available figures, the value added of Hong Kong’s environmental protection industry grew up by 1.1% year on year to HK$7.9 billion in 2015, while the average annual growth reached 4.9% for the last 5 years (i.e. 2011-2015).
+Employment by the industry reached 43,750 persons in the same year, accounting for 1.2% of Hong Kong's total employment.

 It is estimated the industry consists of some 300 establishments, which are largely small and medium-sized enterprises.
 They largely focus on six business areas, including (1) water conservation and pollution control, (2) air and odour pollution control, (3) energy conservation, (4) waste treatment, disposal and recycling, (5) noise control and mitigation, and (6) environmental consulting services.
 Some companies are also engaged in import/export and wholesale trading of waste and scrap.

-The EcoPark, which is one of the waste management facilities set up by the government, is located in Tuen Mun with a site area of 20 hectares providing land for use by the recycling industry.
-A number of enterprises engaging in recycling of waste cooking oil, waste computer equipment, waste metals, waste plastics, waste wood, waste batteries, etc. have a presence in the Ecopark.
+The EcoPark, one of the waste management facilities set up by the government, is located in Tuen Mun with a site area of 20 hectares providing long term land at affordable costs for the recycling industry since 2007.
+A number of enterprises engaging in recycling of waste cooking oil, waste computer equipment, waste metals, waste plastics, waste wood, waste batteries, etc. have a presence in the EcoPark.

 Development of Green Technology